-- A. Whether the proposed use(s) would have hours of operation, lighting, odor, noise levels, traffic, or site activity that would significantly diminish the enjoyment of, safety or quality of life in existing neighborhoods within the area which could foreseeably be affected by the proposed use; - The parcel has an existing single-family residence.
-The request is not anticipated to diminish the enjoyment of safety or quality of life in existing residential area. - B. Whether the proposed use(s) would cause a material reduction (five per cent or more) in the value of existing abutting lands or approved development. - Only a certified MAI (Master Appraiser Institute) appraisal can determine if material reduction has or will occur due to the proposed request. - C. Whether the proposed use(s) is/are consistent with an emerging or existing pattern of surrounding development as determined through an analysis of: - 1. historical land use patterns;
+A. Whether the proposed use(s) would have hours of operation, lighting, odor, noise levels, traffic, or site activity that would significantly diminish the enjoyment of, safety or quality of life in existing neighborhoods within the area which could foreseeably be affected by the proposed use:

-The historical land use patterns of the surrounding development can be characterized as single-family residences on properties one acre to 6.6 acres in size.
+This request is not anticipated to significantly diminish the enjoyment or safety or quality of life if developed with a single-family home.
+Development would need to meet performance standards set forth in code sections 62-2251 through 62-2272 for hours of operation, lighting, odor, noise levels, traffic, or site activity.

+B. Whether the proposed use(s) would cause a material reduction (five per cent or more) in the value of existing abutting lands or approved development.

+Only a certified MAI appraisal can determine if material reduction has or will occur due to the proposed request.

+- C. Whether the proposed use(s) is/are consistent with an emerging or existing pattern of surrounding development as determined through an analysis of: - 1. historical land use patterns;

-There are four (4) FLU designations (RES 15, RES 4, NC, and CC) within a 0.5-mile radius of the subject property.
-RES 15 is the prominent FLU in this area.
+There are two (2) FLU designations (RES 4, NC) within a 0.5 mile radius of the subject property.
+There have been no FLU changes within the past three years.